dougwilson0000/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+DOM is short for Document Object Model.
+It allows programmers to create, change, or remove elements from the document.

 2. What is an event?

+DOM events allow programmers to use different event handlers on elements on our page.

 3. What is an event listener?

+A DOM event that is triggered by some sort of user interaction, click is a popular event listener.

 4. Why would we convert a NodeList into an Array?

+So we can use a method like forEach or map on the nodelist created.

 5. What is a component?

+Independent and reusable bits of code that return HTML!